DaGeRe/aspect-ajc-example/README.md

 # Running

-This project demonstrates that ajc weaves all aspects when doing compile-time weaving, regardless of the aop.xml configuration.
+This project demonstrates that ajc weaves all classes when doing compile-time weaving, regardless of scope created by the aop.xml configuration.

 To run it, build both projects e.g. using `cd aspect/ && mvn clean package && cd ../woven-project && mvn clean package` and afterwards run